VladYu1984/Khmel_korol_project/readme.md

-# Website of restoran "Khmel Korol"
+# Website of restaurant "Khmel Korol"